znep/query-coordinator/engine/README.md

 ### Runtime Dependencies

-The host app must provide a value for `:current_user` in `RequestStore.store`.
+The host app must provide a value for `:current_user` in `::RequestStore.store`.
 If there is a signed in user, the value must be a hash containing all properties from the current user object (typically obtained via a call to `/api/users/current.json`).
 The keys are expected to be strings.
 If there is no signed in user, the value must be set to nil in the request store.
 If `:current_user` is not set,